mongodb-developer/workshop/03-Configure-Security/README.md

 ![Add new database user button](../images/03-add-new-user-button.png)

-MongoDB users are separate from users of the Atlas UI & API.
+MongoDB database users are separate from users of the Atlas UI & API.

-Database users have access to MongoDB databases (clusters), while Atlas users have access to the Atlas application itself.
+Database users have access to MongoDB databases (clusters), while Atlas users have access to the Atlas platform itself.
 Atlas supports creating temporary MongoDB users that automatically expire within a user-configurable 7-day period.

 ![Add User](../images/03-add-user.png)